-New Student Orientation and the International Office offer fun and informative orientation events designed to help you have a smooth transition to UVic.
+New Student Orientation and International Student Services offer fun and informative orientation events designed to help you have a smooth transition to UVic.

 TIP: All new students are expected to attend orientation events.
-If you miss them, or if you start at UVic during the summer session, visit the International Office in University Centre A205 to pick up a welcome package.
+If you miss them, or if you start at UVic during the summer session, visit International Student Services in University Centre A205 to pick up a welcome package.

 Your student identification card is your principal form of identification at UVic, and is required throughout your program of study.